axgonz/githubsecrets/README.md

     az identity show --name $az_msiName --resource-group $az_rgName
     ```

-    > Important: The principal will need Contributor permission on the target resource group scope as a minimum.

 ## Set up

 The following uses the provided GitHub workflows to build and deploy the sample.